A-League Men Grand Final

 The A-League Men Grand Final is an association football match to determine the champions for an A-League Men season.
 Played at the end of the finals series, the game has been held annually since 2006.

 The club which wins the grand final receives the A-League Men championship trophy, and the best player receives the Joe Marston Medal.

-As of 2025, a total of 20 grand finals have been played, four of which have ended in penalty shoot-outs.
+As of 2026, a total of 21 grand finals have been played, four of which have ended in penalty shoot-outs.
 Sydney FC have won five grand finals, the most of any club; Melbourne Victory have the second-most with four, and Central Coast Mariners and Brisbane Roar third-most with three.
-Sydney FC have also appeared in the most grand finals, a total of seven; and the only club along with Brisbane Roar and the Central Coast Mariners to win back-to-back Grand Finals.
-Every current A-League Men club has played in at least one grand final, with the exception of Auckland FC, Macarthur FC and Wellington Phoenix.
+Sydney FC have also appeared in the most grand finals, a total of eight; and the only club along with Brisbane Roar and the Central Coast Mariners to win back-to-back Grand Finals.
+Every current A-League Men's club has played in at least one grand final, with the exception of Macarthur FC and Wellington Phoenix.